apache/pekko-projection/docs/src/main/paradox/testing.md

 ## Testing with a TestSubscriber.Probe

-The [Akka Stream TestKit](https://doc.akka.io/docs/akka/current/stream/stream-testkit.html#using-the-testkit) can be used to drive the pace of envelopes flowing through the Projection.
+The [Apache Pekko Stream TestKit](https://pekko.apache.org/docs/pekko/current/stream/stream-testkit.html#using-the-testkit) can be used to drive the pace of envelopes flowing through the Projection.

 The Projection starts as soon as the first element is requested by the `TestSubscriber.Probe`, new elements will be emitted as requested.
 The Projection is stopped once the assert function completes.